jesus99222/MMI-Failure-For-Graph-States/README.md

-# MMI Failure for Graph States Data Repository
+# Monogamy of Mutual Information in Graph States Data Repository

 ## Introduction
-Data files accompanying the paper *MMI Failure for Graph States* ([arXiv:2511.19585](http://arxiv.org/abs/2511.19585) ) by Jesús Fuentes, Cynthia Keeler, Jason Pollack, and William Munizzi.
+Data files accompanying the paper *Monogamy of Mutual Information in Graph States* ([arXiv:2511.19585](http://arxiv.org/abs/2511.19585)
+) by Jesús Fuentes, Cynthia Keeler, Jason Pollack, and William Munizzi.
 This repository consolidates every function needed to reproduce the monogamy of mutual information (MMI) study on stabilizer and graph states.

 ## Contents